 About this job

+You will have excellent presentation skills and communication skills, both face-to-face and on paper.
 A sound understanding of trade unions and their objectives is essential along with a good understanding of UNISON’s policies and objectives.

 How to apply

-To apply for this opportunity, please download and complete the Area and Local Organiser application form and monitoring forms (under “Resources”).
-See the job brief, job description and person specification (under “Documents”)
+To apply for this opportunity, please download and complete the Local Organiser application form (under ‘Documents’).
+Please note that ONLY the Area and Local Organiser application form will be accepted.
+See job description and person specification (under ‘Documents’).

 About UNISON